 - 32 ounces package frozen cherries (defrosted, don’t discard liquid)

 - 2/3 cup sugar (or coconut sugar for paleo)

-- 3/4 teaspoon guar gum (or 3/4 teaspoon gelatin for paleo, agar powder for vegan)
+- 1.5 teaspoons gelatin for paleo (or 1/2 tsp agar powder for vegan)

 - Preheat oven to 350 degrees.

 - First you’ll want to mix together your filling ingredients.
 Cut open your defrosted package of frozen cherries and pour contents (including juice) into a large bowl.
 Stir in lemon juice.
-In a separate bowl, whisk together your sugar, 1/2 cup of tapioca starch and guar gum until evenly combined).
+In a separate bowl, whisk together your sugar, tapioca starch and gelatin until evenly combined).

 - Pour your sugar mixture over the cherries and stir + toss well– making sure all of your cherries are coated and the sugar blend isn’t collecting at the bottom of the bowl, but rather incorporated evenly.
 Set filling aside.

 - THE CRUST:

 - In a large bowl, whisk together your almond flour, tapioca starch and salt.
 With a pastry cutter, cut your chilled butter into the flour blend.
 Make sure butter pieces are no larger than pea-size.

 - Add egg and water into flour/butter mixture and slowly work into dough.
 (I prefer to use my hands, but a food processor works as well).
 Dough will be sticky, let it rest for 5 minutes and wash hands.
 (Dough will be pliable and have a similar texture to play-doh).